Economic Indicators

 U.S. Automotive Production

-U.S. Auto Production Increased in February 2024
+U.S. Auto Production Increased Slightly in July 2025

 Michigan Vehicle Production